CrumbleZ/project-euler/README.md

 Also, feel free to suggest any code amelioration, be it in terms of style and/or efficiency

 ## Will there be other languages
 Not in the close future.
-I'm firstly trying to solve the challgences in Python 3.
+I'm firstly trying to solve the challenges in Python 3.
 But maybe I'll adapt them into other programming languages when I'm the mood.
 It will be a good way for me to dig into other programming languages

 ## About the wiki
 For now, it simply is a list of mathematical principles that are expressed by the problems themselves or things I learned that helped me solve a particular problem.